dllopis/Portfolio/README.md

 *   Media Queries next for larger screen sizes
 *   Possibly add dynamic content by swapping sections to view with Javascript instead of scrolling the page.

+## 7/12/2019
+*   Added media query for larger displays
+*   Need to add media query for tablets and landscape orientations